doersino/markdeep-slides/README.md

 ### Options

 At the bottom of `demo.md.html`, right before a bunch of essential JavaScript files are loaded, you'll find a set of options.
-Their default values are:
+Their default values (each of which is automatically applied if you *omit* the corresponding option) are:

 ```html
 <script>